 The completion of EAP145 at the Faculty of Extension will not satisfy the English language requirements.
 Please check the University of Alberta Calendar for the English Language Requirements.

 You may meet this requirement by completing three (or more) years of full-time study in a recognized country or institution where English is the official language of instruction.
 Proof of attendance in the form of official transcripts is required.
 This requirement may also be met by completing a standardized English proficiency test such as TOEFL IBT or IELTS.
-For more details on ways to meet this requirement, please visit section 13.3 of the University Calendar.
+For more details on ways to meet this requirement, please visit the University Calendar.